 Chillax in the Zoco Chico – There are two cafés at this main square of the Tangier medina, Café Tingis and Café Central.
 Both have ample outdoor seating and friendly service.
 Order a tea or a coffee and do what people have been doing for generations: people watch.

 Get lost in the medina – If you ever truly get lost, keep in mind that “uphill” is the direction to follow for most of the main exits (or “babs”) of the medina.
 If you ask anyone for the direction of “Zoco Chico” or “Bab el-Fahs,” they will generally point you in the right direction and you can easily find your way from there.
-Getting around is made easier if you have a guide prearranged with us (forgive this little plug), which is common on the tours we put together in Morocco.
+Getting around is made easier if you have a guide prearranged with us (forgive this little plug), which is common on the various trips we do in Morocco.

 Rock the Kasbah – Most visitors will approach the kasbah through Bab Haha and enter on Place du Mechouar (often referred to as Place de la Kasbah).
 Here there are many touts who will offer to give you a guided tour.
 This is unnecessary.
 The kasbah is small and, to the left of Bab Haha, there is a small map highlighting the walk one can do around the kasbah and numerous signs pointing the way.